babyloniaapp/docs/logs.md

 16.01.22 - Put an ad for hiring web dev on Upwork, doing interviews

 ------------
-13.01.22 - Starting the giveaway campaign on Twitter Starting 14.01.22, lasts for 72 hours\
+13.01.22 - Starting the giveaway campaign on Twitter Starting on 14.01.22 it lasts for 72 hours\
 13.01.22 - Last touches on the Pool, will be published shortly

 ------------